 ETS is working to better align transit fares with city needs and values through the upcoming Fare Strategy and Smart Fare projects.
 These projects are expected to take place over the next few years.
 The Smart Fare technology will provide more options for the fare system.
 It may, for example, allow ETS to create fares based on the distance travelled, day of the week, or type of service provided (Light Rail Transit [LRT] or bus).
 This could contribute towards meeting specific policy goals, such as recovering a greater proportion of the cost to provide service or encouraging more transit use during lower-demand time periods.

 How much of the cost to provide transit service should fares cover?

 Nearly all transit systems require government subsidies.
-ETS fares cover 45% of the operating cost; the other 55% is provided by the City of Edmonton through a tax levy.
+ETS revenues cover 40-45% of the operating cost; the remaining other is provided by the City of Edmonton through a tax levy.
 This rate of recovery is lower than either Calgary or Ottawa, but higher than cities like Waterloo and Quebec City.

 While many transit agencies offer free transit to one or more demographic groups (such as children), very few systems have no user fees.
 Free transit can be problematic for a number of reasons:

 - It often leads to increased vandalism and rowdiness, which can make transit much less appealing

 - It usually doesn't increase choice riders (people who were otherwise driving), but rather induces more ridership from people who already use transit, or who use another sustainable mode (like walking or cycling)